appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/integrations-and-access/ssl-configuration.md

 ## Testing Distribution

-`global.yaml` configuration has its own dedicated section for [Testing Distribution](../../distribute/index.md) domain settings.
+`global.yaml` configuration has its own dedicated section for [Testing Distribution](/distribute) domain settings.
 Below, we will explain some use cases for Testing Distribution, when you enable HTTPS.

 ### Default Domain

-By default, Testing Distribution has a `dist` subdomain under the main domain on self-hosted Appcircle servers.
+By default, Testing Distribution has a **[dist](https://docs.appcircle.io/self-hosted-appcircle/install-server/docker#4-dns-settings)** subdomain under the main domain on self-hosted Appcircle servers.

-For example, if your `.external.mainDomain` in the `global.yaml` file is `.appcircle.spacetech.com`, then the default Testing Distribution domain name should be `dist.appcircle.spacetech.com`.
+For example, if your `external.mainDomain` in the `global.yaml` file is `.appcircle.spacetech.com`, then the default Testing Distribution domain name should be `dist.appcircle.spacetech.com`.

-If you have configured the Appcircle server as HTTPS using the `external.scheme` as explained [here](#configure-https), the certificate of the Appcircle server also includes the default Testing Distribution domain, and it works with HTTPS.
+If you have configured the Appcircle server as HTTPS using the `external.scheme` as explained [here](#configure-https), the certificate of the Appcircle server also includes the default Testing Distribution subdomain, and it works with HTTPS.

 ### Custom Domain

 It's possible to use a custom domain for the Testing Distribution.
-In this case, we need to make extra configurations for our custom domain.
+In this case, you need to make extra configurations for our custom domain.

 :::caution
-Be aware that after you change the Appcircle Testing Distribution **domain** or the **SSL settings**, the links in the emails that were sent to the testers with the **previous domain** and **previous SSL settings** will be invalid.
+Please be aware that, after you change the Testing Distribution domain or the SSL settings, the links in the **emails that were sent to the testers with the previous domain and previous SSL settings will be invalid.**
 :::

 Most likely, our custom domain won't be covered by the main domain certificate.
 In this case, we need to create a new public certificate and private key pair for the custom domain.